thrupthi-rp/platform-product-foundations/Platform_Decision_Boundaries.md

 - During early discovery or architecture discussions
 - Before committing to foundational data or platform decisions
 - As a shared language betweek product, engineering, and governance roles
+- During pre-sales or early discovery to identify high-risk architectural commitments before delivery momentum sets in

 If a decision feels heavy, ask: